FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

-# Introduction to the cloud
+title: Introduction to the cloud
+playlist: /lectures/1-cloud-intro/

 As the popular saying goes: